Simele massacre: Iraqi independence and crisis

 During the Ottoman Empire until its partition in the 20th century, Iraq was made up of three provinces: Mosul Vilayet, Baghdad Vilayet, and Basra Vilayet.
 These three provinces were joined into one Kingdom under the nominal rule of King Faisal by the British after the region became a League of Nations mandate, administered under British control, with the name "State of Iraq".

-Britain granted independence to the Hashemite Kingdom of Iraq in 1932, on the urging of King Faisal, though the British retained military bases, local militia in the form of Assyrian Levies, and transit rights for their forces.
+Britain granted independence to the Hashemite Kingdom of Iraq in 1932, on the urging of King Faisal, though the British retained military bases and transit rights for their forces; the Assyrian Levies continued to be stationed in Iraq.

-From Iraqi nationalists' point of view, the Assyrian Levies were British proxies to be used by their 'masters' to destroy the new Iraqi state, whose independence the British had consistently opposed.
-Under British protection, the Assyrian Levies had not become Iraqi citizens until 1924.
-The British allowed their Assyrian auxiliary troops to retain their arms after independence and granted them special duty and privileges, guarding military air installations and receiving higher pay than the Iraqi Arab recruits.
-The nationalists believed the British were hoping for the Assyrians to destroy Iraq's internal cohesion by becoming independent and by inciting others such as the Kurds to follow their example.
-In addition, elements of the Royal Iraqi Army resented the British and the Assyrians for having recently caused them to lose face very badly.
-This was because the British Army and Assyrian Levies had succeeded in defeating Kurdish revolts after the Royal Iraqi Army had tried and failed.
+Iraqi nationalists perceived the Assyrian Levies to be a British proxy force that allowed Britain to maintain influence in post-independence Iraq; soldiers of the Levies had not been granted Iraqi citizenship until 1924.
+The Assyrian Levies received higher pay than their counterparts in the Iraqi military, further increasing resentment towards them.
+Iraqi nationalists believed the British motive behind raising and maintaining the Levies was to encourage the Assyrians to become independent from Iraq and for other ethnic minorities such as the Kurds to follow their example.
+The Iraqi military also harbored a hostile attitude towards the Assyrian Levies as the latter had in conjunction with British forces suppressed the Ahmed Barzani revolt after the former had failed to do so.

-The end of the British Mandate of Iraq caused considerable unease among the Assyrians, who felt betrayed by the British Empire.
+The end of the British Mandate of Iraq caused considerable unease among the Assyrians, many of whom felt betrayed by the British.
 For them, any treaty with the Iraqis had to take into consideration their desire for an autonomous position similar to the Ottoman Millet system.
-The Iraqis, on the other hand felt that the Assyrians' demands were, alongside the Kurdish disturbances in the north, a conspiracy by British colonialists to divide and rule Iraq by agitating its various minorities against the central government.
+The Iraqis, on the other hand felt that the Assyrians' demands were, alongside Kurdish disturbances in the north, a British conspiracy to divide Iraq by agitating its various minorities against the central government.